nicoserrano/Surfs_Up/README.md

   - Flask

 ## Results
-Statistical results of the precipitation and temperature of the two most active and important months of the year across the years:
+Statistical results of the precipitation and temperature of the two most active and important months across the years as follows:

 ![Final_stats](https://user-images.githubusercontent.com/83378141/125126996-eb8f0880-e0c9-11eb-9e05-897e35e1ff2a.png)